 Boat Rock State Beach is located in Sonoma County just off Highway 1.
 The drive from Sacramento to Goat Rock Beach is about 2.5 hours.

 The rocks, cliffside, and the views at this sandy beach are some of the most beautiful that you will find in all of California.
 Just make sure that you are careful near the water because this beach has large and dangerous sneaker waves.

 Despite being one of the most dangerous beaches in Sonoma County, this beach has pristine views.
 It is also home to a colony of harbor seals that hang out near the beach.

 Goat Rock Beach has restrooms and picnic tables and some of the best hiking trails.
 If you visit from December through April, keep an eye out for whales as they are often spotted here during male migration season.

 You could also experience a nice coastal hike along the beach bluffs on the 0.8-mile Kortum Trail.
-It is even more beautiful in the spring and summer when you can see wildflowers and California Golden Poppies.
+It is even more beautiful in the spring and summer when you can see wildflowers.

 Another great beach in Sonoma County that is only about a 2-hour drive from Sacramento is Wrights Beach.